-7.3.3 DTI Side-by-side Stereo
+7.3.3 HDTV Side-by-side Stereo

-This stereo mode is the same as the regular side-by-side stereo mode except that the aspect ratio of the displayed image is adjusted to work correctly on DTI stereo flat panel displays.
+This stereo mode is the same as the regular side-by-side stereo mode except that the aspect ratio of the displayed image is adjusted to work correctly on HDTVs and stereo flat panel displays such as DTI autostereoscopic LCD displays.
 This mode is supported by all GPUs.